MorganKryze/Fyre/README.md

 # Fyre

-> A simple Django project to explore Real Estate data and publish it to the web using Vercel.
+> A Django project to explore Real Estate data and publish it to the web using Vercel.

 [![Fyre](assets/img/demo.jpeg)](https://fyre.vercel.app/)